-The Company and its subsidiaries have an extensive environmental monitoring program that includes air emissions, air quality and discharges into water, marine monitoring, biological monitoring and other controls that ensure a total control of their operations in compliance with governing laws and strict internal regulations adopted to attain objectives in harmony with the environment.
+The Company and its subsidiaries have an extensive environmental monitoring program that includes air emissions, air quality and discharges into water, marine monitoring, biological monitoring and other environmental studies that ensure a total control of their operations in compliance with governing laws and strict internal regulations adopted to attain objectives in harmony with the environment.

 In June 2006, the EECL Group received certification under ISO 9001, ISO 14001 and OHSAS 18001 from AENOR, a certification agency.
 Since then, the management system has been audited annually by AENOR to confirm that the system is working and is in compliance with the certified standard models.
 EECL has also verified that it has incorporated all the recent changes in the standards, such as the definitions of life cycle.
-AENOR, the certification agency, conducted a new annual audit of the Management System in June 2022.
-Some minor nonconformities were found and a corrective action plan was prepared and is being implemented.
+AENOR, the certification agency, conducted a new annual audit of the Management System in June 2023.
+6 minor nonconformities were found and 1 major nonconformity.
+A corrective action plan was presented to, and has been validated by, AENOR, so certification was renewed for another period.